GE expects to meet $30 billion air show target early

-FARNBOROUGH England GE Aviation (GE.N) Chief Executive David Joyce said the engine manufacturer expected to achieve its Farnborough Airshow target of $30 billion (17.50 billion pound) of orders and commitments by the end of Tuesday.
+FARNBOROUGH England GE Aviation (GE.N) Chief Executive David Joyce said the engine manufacturer expected to achieve its Farnborough Airshow target of $30 billion of orders and commitments by the end of Tuesday.

 "The show's going very well," Joyce told reporters at the Farnborough Airshow.
 "Our customers are very satisfied with progress we're making on the new engines."

-Joyce also said GE Aviation hoped to finalise an engine deal soon with Qatar Airways over Boeing (BA.N) 777X planes.
+Joyce also said GE Aviation hoped to finalize an engine deal soon with Qatar Airways over Boeing (BA.N) 777X planes.

 "They're a tough negotiator," Joyce said of Qatar and its chief executive, Akbar Al Baker.
 "He's already agreed to the engines.
 We hope to get the services contracting done as part of the deal.
 We are confident we'll get to a resolution, we always do."